jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 https://developer.arm.com/docs/100966/latest

 ## BSP Support
-The fvp-baser-aemv8r64 Yocto MACHINE supports the following BSP components:
+The fvp-baser-aemv8r64 Yocto MACHINE supports the following BSP components, where either a standard or Real-Time Linux kernel (PREEMPT\_RT) can be built and run:

  - boot-wrapper-aarch64
- - Kernel: linux-yocto-5.10
+ - Linux kernel: linux-yocto-5.10
+ - Linux kernel with PREEMPT\_RT support: linux-yocto-rt-5.10

+Note that the Real-Time Linux kernel (PREEMPT\_RT) does not use the real-time architectural extensions of the Armv8-R feature set.

 ## Quick start: Howto Build and Run